 Loans graded Good or Average are excluded from the scope of the annual review and considered "Pass Credits" until: (a) they become past due; (b) management becomes aware of a deterioration in the credit worthiness of the borrower; or (c) the customer contacts the Company for a modification.
-In these circumstances, the loan is specifically evaluated for potential classification as Marginal, Special Mention, Substandard, Doubtful, Loss, or in some instances even charged-off.
+In these circumstances, the loan is specifically evaluated for potential classification as Marginal, Special Mention, Substandard, Doubtful or Loss.
+Loans are graded as loss are charged off.
 The Company uses the following definitions for risk ratings: